AdityaSavara/PEUQSE/README.md

 # A Quick Introduction

 Why should you use CheKiPEUQ to get parameters from observed data?
-A few lines of code will give you realistic estimates and some graphs.
+Because a few lines of code will give you realistic parameter estimates, possibly their uncertainties, and also some graphs.

 Consider a situation where we have three observed experimental data points with uncertainties: